Table of Contents

 Software

-Other aspects of the software can also use the job.
-LG’s skins have long been known to rearrange apps, and that still happens here.
-After choosing to sort the apps alphabetically, we installed a few new apps – and they were placed right at the bottom of the list rather than in alphabetical order.
-Also, the phone kept telling me to come to learn how to use gestures.
+However, it can also control other software jobs.
+LG has always been known to rearrange the apps on its skin, and it is happening here too.
+After sorting apps alphabetically, we installed some new applications, and they were located right at the bottom of the list, instead of in alphabetical order.
+Plus, the phone constantly told me to come learn how to use gestures.

 Image and video quality

-LG has updated the camera array for the V60.
-The result is a triple-lens system with a 64-megapixel f/1.8 primary sensor, a 13-megapixel f/1.9 ultrawide lens, and a 0.3-megapixel time-of-flight lens used to capture depth information.
+LG has made changes in the camera array updated for V60.
+This ended up as a triple-lens system of a 64-megapixel f/1.8 primary sensor, a 13-megapixel f/1.9 ultrawide lens, and a 0.3-megapixel time-of-flight lens used to capture depth information.

-The coolest thing about the V60’s camera is that it can record 8K video, thanks to the Snapdragon 865 chipset.
-That said, doing so will consume your storage space (362 MB per minute).
-Despite the high resolution, the video doesn’t look as good as it did on the iPhone, thanks to its improved stabilization and image processing.
+The most interesting aspect about the V60 camera is its ability to record 8K video through the Snapdragon 865 chipset, although it will take a lot of your storage space per minute (362 MB).
+Thanks to its high resolution, the frame doesn’t look so well as it did on the iPhone because of its improved stabilization and image processing.

 Great battery life

-To test the battery, I set it up to continuously stream 1080p video over Wi-Fi with the display at full brightness.
+To test the battery, it was set up to stream 1080p video over Wi-Fi with the display set to full brightness continuously.
 It only lasted for 13 hours.
-That is a great result.
+That is tremendous.

 where can you get a LG V60 ThinQ 5G Dual Screen online